mikesamuel/regexp-make-js/README.md

 # regexp-make-js
-`RegExp.make` is ES6 string template tag for dynamically creating regular expressions.
+`RegExp.make` is an ES6 string template tag for dynamically creating regular expressions.

 ## Usage